 “Don’t say that,” he said.
-He held the folded jacket out for her a moment longer before giving in and keeping it, tough he didn’t put it back on.
+He held the bundled jacket out for her a moment longer before giving in and keeping it, tough he refused to put it back on.

 The wind died down and the sun reappeared but dark clouds still hung in the sky.
 The sunlight felt warm and foreign on his face.
 He glanced over and saw she had closed her eyes and was enjoying its warmth.

 “Let’s go inside, mom.
 It’s starting to rain.”